 Being Facebook Friends with your Grandchildren has a lot of positives.
 Personally, I believe it is a good idea, especially in blended families.
 It is a question which will get a lot of different answers, depending on family relationships and locations.

-First of all, it helps you keep in touch.
-Especially if they live far away from you: interstate, overseas or in the country.
 It is amazing how far just a little “Like” click on one of their posts goes, to let them know you are thinking of them.

 Rather than being a way of spying on them, it’s an unobtrusive way of reaching out and saying “Hello”.